ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

 ## Valkey persistent storage claim

-To link Gitea's Valkey instance with the persistent volume that will be declared in the last part of this procedure, you need to declare a `PersistentVolumeClaim` resource:
+To link Forgejo's Valkey instance with the persistent volume that will be declared in the last part of this procedure, you need to declare a `PersistentVolumeClaim` resource:

 1. Create a `cache-valkey.persistentvolumeclaim.yaml` file under the `resources` folder:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/cache-valkey/resources/cache-valkey.persistentvolumeclaim.yaml
+    $ touch $HOME/k8sprjs/forgejo/components/cache-valkey/resources/cache-valkey.persistentvolumeclaim.yaml
     ~~~

 2. Declare Valkey's `PersistentVolumeClaim` in the `resources/cache-valkey.persistentvolumeclaim.yaml` file:

     ~~~yaml
-    # Gitea Valkey claim of persistent storage
+    # Forgejo Valkey claim of persistent storage
     apiVersion: v1
     kind: PersistentVolumeClaim